Research & Forecast Report

 COLUMBUS | INDUSTRIAL

-The vacancy rate declined from 4.74 percent to 4.02 percent in the first quarter due to positive net absorption.
-The largest vacancy of the quarter occurred in the Southeast submarket, as Alliance Data vacated 110,000 square feet of space at 6939 and 7001 Americana Pkwy.
-The Madison submarket saw the most significant decrease in vacancy to 7.29 percent, as Honeywell and Joann Fabrics occupied a combined 1.7 million square feet there.
+The vacancy rate declined from 2.16 percent to 1.55 percent in the first quarter due to positive net absorption.
+The largest vacancy of the quarter occurred in the Southwest submarket to 2.22 percent, as various tenants vacated space there.
+The Madison submarket saw the most significant decrease in vacancy to 0 percent, as Home Depot occupied over 1 million square feet there.

 Market activity is often correlated to positive or negative absorption.
 However, in cases when a tenant leaves one space for another, the positive and negative absorption cancels out.
 The Market Activity Volume (MAV), which is the absolute sum of absorption change in the market, gives a better idea of overall activity.
-This quarter, the MAV was 6.3 million square feet – a strong indication that tenants are continuing to stay active in the market.
+This quarter, the MAV was 4.6 million square feet – higher than last quarter and a strong indication that tenants are staying active in the market.